-We take action against fraudsters involved in certain scams, usually involving investments or financial products, but we also explain how to protect yourself from some other common scams.
+We take action against fraudsters involved in certain scams, usually involving investments or financial products, but we also explain how to protect yourself from some other scams.

 Remember: if it sounds too good to be true, it probably is!